 Even though some felt the cream has a strong, metal scent, the scent does fade away quickly.
 The cream is easy to use and doesn’t clump on your skin either.

-It gives no irritations, even if your skin is sensitive, addressing to an acne prone skin as well.
+It gives no irritations, even if your skin is sensitive, and works on an acne prone skin as well.

 The cream is going to reduce dark spots, wrinkles, and fault lines and it also leaves your skin glowing and softer.

-A little goes a long way and the cream may cover you for a couple of months, with regular use.
+A little goes a long way and the cream will get you covered for a couple of months, with regular use.

 Let’s list down the main good things about the cream: